 This article on legal systems in SFF is part of the Science in Sci-fi, Fact in Fantasy blog series.
 Each week, we tackle one of the scientific or technological concepts pervasive in sci-fi (space travel, genetic engineering, artificial intelligence, etc.) with input from an expert.
 Please join the mailing list to be notified every time new content is posted.

-Today’s expert is Matthew Reardon, a Newfoundland-born lawyer who grew up, lives and practices in Saint-Pierre-and-Miquelon, a set of tiny islands belonging to France, but located off the east coast of Canada.
-After dual Masters degrees in Political Science and Law from the elite French public administration schools Sciences Po Bordeaux and Sciences Po Paris, Matthew worked for years as Secretary General of a Parliamentary Group at the French National Assembly.
+Today’s expert is J.R.H.
+Lawless, a Newfoundland-born lawyer who grew up, lives and practices in Saint-Pierre-and-Miquelon, a set of tiny islands belonging to France, but located off the east coast of Canada.
+After dual Masters degrees in Political Science and Law from the elite French public administration schools Sciences Po Bordeaux and Sciences Po Paris, he worked for years as Secretary General of a Parliamentary Group at the French National Assembly.

 Distance and Legal Systems in Sci-fi

 As Douglas Adams put it best, space is big.
 Really big.
 And that sort of chemist-trip-dwarfing immensity has consequences reaching far beyond the realm of mere commercial pharmaceuticals.